CEI-lab/ece3400-2017/docs/Grading/Milestone_score.md

 _Milestone 1 will be graded as follows:_

 * 2 points: A robot that successfully follows a line.
-* 3 points: A robot that successfully traverses a grid in a figure eight.
+* 3 points: A robot that successfully traverses a black tape grid in a figure eight.
 * Up to 5 points will be given for implementation (related to the robustness of the solution and the speed of the robot)

 _Milestone 2 will be graded as follows:_